1898 VFL grand final: Teams

 In 1898, all VFL teams had 20 on-the-field players and no "reserves".
 Although there were no reserves, any player who had left the playing field for any reason at all could resume his place on the field at any time.
-Fitzroy selected a set of brothers in its team: Jim and Mick Grace (see TALK page).
+Fitzroy selected a set of brothers in its team, Jim and Mick Grace.

 The Fitzroy and the Essendon teams were as follows: